-As with all other aspects of water supply, service levels and standards applicable in Fircrest and the PAA are determined by federal, state, regional, and county regulations.
+As with all other aspects of water supply, service levels and standards applicable in Fircrest are determined by federal, state, regional, and county regulations.
 Fircrest's Comprehensive Water System Plan Update plan is being implemented in conformance with all applicable regulations.